 The annual Field of Remembrance outside the Abbey was started in 1928 by Major George Howson M.C (died 1936), founder of the British Legion Poppy Factory.
 He and a few disabled ex-servicemen stood together around a battlefield cross with trays of paper poppies to sell to passers by who could then plant one beside the cross to remember the fallen.
 In 1932 the Field was expanded to include crosses for the fallen of each regiment and was open for a week.

 The Legion organizes the large plot each year and all proceeds go to their poppy appeal for veterans.
-In recent years the late Queen Mother and the Duke of Edinburgh have most often attended the opening ceremony.
-Prince Harry attended in 2014 and subsequent years.
+The late Queen Mother and the Duke of Edinburgh have most often attended the opening ceremony.
+Prince Harry attended in 2014 and has opened the Field in subsequent years.
 The familiar words spoken at the dedication of the Field are from Laurence Binyon's poem "For the Fallen" - "They shall grow not old, as we that are left grow old: Age shall not weary them, nor the years condemn.
 At the going down of the sun, and in the morning, we will remember them."

 The Flanders poppy was first described as the 'Flower of Remembrance' by Col. John McCrae, a medical officer with the Canadian army.
 At the second battle of Ypres in 1915 he wrote his well known verses 'In Flanders' fields the poppies blow between the crosses, row on row...'.
 He died of his wounds in 1918.
 The first Poppy Day in Britain was held on 11th November 1921.